singh-man/books/crackingTheCoding/18_advancedTopics.md

 ### XIV About the Author

-**Gayle  Laakmann McDowell**  has  a strong  background in soft­ ware  development with  extensive experience on  both  sides  of the hiring table.
+**Gayle  Laakmann McDowell**  has  a strong  background in software  development with  extensive experience on  both  sides  of the hiring table.

 She has worked  for Microsoft, Apple, and  Google  as a software engineer.
 She spent  three  years at Google, where  she  was one of  the  top  interviewers and  served  on  the  hiring  committee.
 She interviewed hundreds of candidates in the  U.S. and  abroad, assessed thousands of candidate interview  packets for the hiring committee, and reviewed  many more resumes.

-As a candidate, she interviewed with-and received offers from­ twelve  tech  companies, including  Microsoft,  Google,  Amazon, IBM, and Apple.
+As a candidate, she interviewed with-and received offers from-twelve  tech  companies, including  Microsoft,  Google,  Amazon, IBM, and Apple.

 Gayle founded CareerCup  to  enable candidates to  perform  at their  best  during  these  challenging interviews.
 CareerCup.com offers a database of thousands of interview  questions from major companies and a forum for interview advice.

 In addition to ***Cracking the Coding Interview***, Gayle has written other two books:

 - **Cracking the Tech Career: Insider Advice on Landing a Job at Google, Microsoft, Apple, or Any Top Tech Company** provides  a broader  look at the interview  process for major tech companies.
 It offers insight into  how  anyone,  from college  freshmen to  marketing professionals,  can  position  themselves for a career at one of these companies.
-- **Cracking the PM Interview:How to Land a Product Manager Job in Technology** focuses  on  product management roles at startups and big tech companies.
+- **Cracking the PM Interview: How to Land a Product Manager Job in Technology** focuses  on  product management roles at startups and big tech companies.
 It offers strategies to break into these  roles and teaches job seekers how to prepare for PM interviews.

 Through her role with CareerCup, she consults with tech companies on their hiring process, leads technical interview training workshops,  and coaches engineers at startups for acquisition interviews.